 12 x 24-inch construction.
 Perfect for CrossFit or training for parallel bars.
-Extra thick rubber on feet ensures that the bars won't move during workouts.
+Extra thick rubber on feet ensures that they won't move during workouts.
 Made with commercial grade construction.
-Comes with a lifetime warranty.

-Chrome-plated push-up bars won't rust.
+Chrome-plated bars won't rust.
 Foam coverings along top to stop slips.
-Rubber covering on bottom to keep bars in place.
+Rubber covering on bottom to keep them in place.
 Can accommodate weigh up to 325 pounds.
 Designed to work on any floor surface.
 Weighs 2.1 pounds.

-Heavier athletes report that this bar is too flimsy for their size.
+Heavier athletes report that it is too flimsy for their size.